colognechip/gatemate_ila/README.md

 With the following command, you can get an overview of the parameters with which the program can be called:
 <pre>
-$ > python3 ILAcop.py --help
+gatemate_ila\app> python3 ILAcop.py --help
-usage: ILAcop.py [-h] [--version] [--clean] [--showdev] [-d [0, 1, 2, 3]] [-opt] [-wd WORK_DIR] {config,start,reconfig} ...
+usage: ILAcop.py [-h] [--version] [--clean] [--showdev] [-wd WORK_DIR] {config,start,reconfig} ...

-GateMate ILA User tool.
+GateMate ILA control program.
 With this script, you can configure and execute the ILA with a design under test (DUT).

 options:
   -h, --help            show this help message and exit --version             show program's version number and exit --clean               Deletes all output files created by the program.
   --showdev             Outputs all found FTDI ports.
-  -d [0, 1, 2, 3]       Set the phase shift of the sampling frequency.
-0 = 0°, 1 = 90°, 2 = 180° and 3 = 270° (default: 2).
-  -opt                  This optimizes the design by deleting all unused signals before signal evaluation.
   -wd WORK_DIR          Folder from which Yosys should be started for the synthesis of the Design Under Test.

 main_actions:
-  {config, start, reconfig}
+  {config,start,reconfig}

 example usage:
 python3 ILAcop.py [Commands]

 Commands:
   config:   Configure the ILA. the following options must be included:
-             -vlog:    Paths to the Verilog source code files.
+             -vlog SOURCE    Paths to the Verilog source code files.
-             -vhd:  Paths to the VHDL source code files.
+             -vhd SOURCE     Paths to the VHDL source code files.
-             -t:    Top level entity of the design under test.
+             -t NAME         Top level entity of the design under test.
-             -ccf:  Folder containing the .ccf file of the design under test.
+             -ccf SOURCE     Folder containing the .ccf file of the design under test.
-             -f:    Defines the external clock frequency (default is 10.0 MHz).
+             -f MHz          Defines the external clock frequency in MHz (default is 10.0 MHz).
+             -sync LEVEL     Number of register levels via which the SUT are synchronised.
+             -d DELAY        ILA PLL Phase shift of sampling frequency.
+0=0°, 1=90°, 2=180°, 3=270° (default: 2).
+             -opt            Optimizes the design by deleting all unused signals before design evaluation.
           (optional) Subcommands config:
-                create_json: Creates a JSON file in which the logic analyzer can be configured.
+                -create_json: Creates a JSON file in which the logic analyzer can be configured.
             NOTE: Without the subcommand the configurations are requested step by step via the terminal.

-  reconfig: configures the ILA based on a JSON file.
+  reconfig: Configures the ILA based on a JSON file.
 With this option you have to specify a JSON file with -l [filename].json.

-  start     starts the communication to the ILA with the last uploaded config
+  start     Starts the communication to the ILA with the last uploaded config

 </pre>